Future Students' FAQ

 About the program

 Q. Is the program more research- or industry-oriented?
 Most of our graduates go to work in industry - some in research labs, more in development.
 Some go on to earn their PhD, either at GT or elsewhere.
-The curriculum includes more research-ish courses and a bit less practicum than some other programs, but many of the courses include individual or team projects.
+The curriculum includes more research-ish courses and a bit less practicum than some other programs, but many of the courses include individual or team projects – enabling students to develop extensive portfolios.

 Q. Can I attend part-time?
 Not generally, as courses meet during the day.
 Also, some courses have group projects, requiring frequent face-to-face meetings.
 GTRI staff who work on campus often attend part time, as they can easily come to daytime classes, have group meetings, and be part of the academic community by attending relevant talks and meetings of research groups.
-Part-time attendance is also not an option if you are a recipient of a GRA or are an F-1 international student, as you must register for a full-time course load (12 hours each semester).
+Part-time attendance is also not an option if you have a GRA or GTA or are an F-1 international student, as you must register for a full-time course load (12 hours each semester).
 Part-time students must register for a minimum of 3 semester hours.

-Q. What is the length of time needed to complete the program?
-Most students complete the program in four semesters (18 months), with an internship during the summer between the first and second years.
+Q. How much time will I need to complete the program?
+Most students complete the program in four semesters (18 months), with an internship during the intervening summer.
 Part-time students usually complete the program in three years.
-A few students – who don’t get involved in a research project or a part-time job – choose to take 12 credits a semester and finish in three semesters.
+A few students choose to take 12 credits a semester and finish in three semesters, which means they must get started on their MS-HCI project during the second semester rather than the more common third semester.

 Q. What are some resources for finding housing?
-If you are not planning to get a car, you can stay at the Graduate Living Center (GLC) at 10th and Home.
-They are very close to campus, they are safe, and the green route passes from there.
-They can be very expensive; however, so take a look at padmapper.com.
+If you are not planning to get a car, you can stay at the Graduate Living Center (GLC) at 10th and Home, adjoining campus.
+This Google search will point you at many other options!

 Q. What is the difference between the MS HCI and the MSCS with a specialty in HCI?
 There are three differences.
-The first is the number of CS credits: typically 19-21 in the MS HCI, 30-36 for the MSCS HCI Specialization.
-The MS HCI includes 12 hours of non-CS electives, drawn from:
+The first difference is the number of CS credits: typically 19-21 in the MS HCI, 30-36 for the MSCS HCI Specialization.
+The MS-HCI includes 12 hours of non-CS electives, drawn from:

 - Various usage/application contexts for HCI, such as aerospace, medical/health, music, international development, education, and entertainment.